Docker Commands

 Create a service.
 Also we can add flags for further customization.

-- to define how many running instance of the same image.-p
+--name- to give a service name--replicas- to define how many running instance of the same image.-p- for port forwarding

 docker service create -p 8080:80 --name vote --replicas 2 nginx

-- To get all task containers running on different node
+- Get all task containers running across nodes

 docker service ps <service-name/id>